FreeCAD/website/README.md

 Before a new language is enabled, the main navigation pages (homepage, features, download, news, community, documentation, contribute and donate) and the theme strings have to be translated.
 If willing to add a new language, please use the provided GitHub issue template indicating who will translate and who will proofread.

+### Content Management System

+> [!NOTE]
+> Currently the CMS is work-in-progress and its structure and content may change in the near future.
+More documentation will be added later as well.

+A server-less Content Management System is available to manage content easily.
+It is based on the [Sveltia CMS](https://github.com/sveltia/sveltia-cms) project.
+It's a single JavaScript that interacts with the Git repository of the website.
+It can be used locally on supported web browsers (currently only Chromium-based) or via GitHub login.
+Pages, translations and resources such as illustrations can be added, edited or deleted directly from the content panel of available collections.

 ### Archetypes

 > [!NOTE]